MarcoBetti1/weBot/README.md

-Detailed Markdown notes live under `docs/functions/`, covering the behaviour, inputs, outputs, and failure modes of the key functions (`BotController` helpers, session orchestration, follower graph traversal, and social data extraction).
+Detailed Markdown notes live under `docs/functions/`, covering the behaviour, inputs, outputs, and failure modes of the key functions (`BotController` helpers, session orchestration, and social data extraction).
 Review these files when extending or testing specific routines.

 ## Troubleshooting